cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 Wire protocols can be text-based or binary protocols.

-In the Cosmos SDK, there are **two categories of binary wire encoding types**: client encoding and store encoding.
-Whereas client encoding deals with transaction processing and signing transactions, and store encoding tackles state-machine transactions and with it what is stored in the Merkle tree.
+In the Cosmos SDK, there are **two categories of binary wire encoding types**: client encoding, and store encoding.
+Whereas client encoding deals with transaction processing and signing transactions, store encoding tackles state-machine transactions and with it what is stored in the Merkle tree.

 The Cosmos SDK uses two binary wire encoding protocols:

 * **Amino:** an object encoding specification.
 Every Cosmos SDK module uses an Amino codec to serialize types and interfaces.
 * **[Protocol Buffers (Protobuf)](../academy/2-main-concepts/protobuf.md):** a data serialization method, which developers use to describe message formats.

-Due to several reasons, such as performance drawbacks and missing cross-language/client support, Protocol Buffers are used more and more over Amino.
+Due to reasons such as performance drawbacks and missing cross-language/client support, Protocol Buffers are used more and more over Amino.

 For more information on encoding in the Cosmos SDK, see the [Cosmos SDK documentation](https://docs.cosmos.network/master/core/encoding.html).